Davsan88/guidesAndNotes/azure_fundamentals.md

 ## Intro to Azure Monitoring
 ### The Pillars of Observability
+- What is Observability?
+- Metrics
+- Logs
+- Traces
 ### Anatomy of Azure Monitor
 ### Log Analytics
 ### Log Analytics Workspaces